ksync/ksync/README.md

   Runs a specific sync for the lifetime of a pod.

-- `ksync status` TODO: is this maybe a better sync list? can show running and waiting ones.
+- `ksync get` TODO: is this maybe a better sync list? can show running and waiting ones.

   Fetch the status of all current syncs